 Family of man held in NKorea worried, encouraged

-“My brother is not a number to me, or to the rest of his family,” his sister Terri Chung of Edmonds, Wash., said in a statement Monday.
+“My brother is not a number to me, or to the rest of his family,” his sister Terri Chung of Edmonds, Washington state, said in a statement Monday.
 “He is a kind and loving husband, father, son and brother — and needs to be home immediately.”

 Chung also apologized to North Korea and pleaded for it to release Bae, saying the family is concerned for his health and she could “see that he was distressed.”